COIL-Edinburgh/CenpA_SNAP_2024/README.md

 USAGE

-- Select the plugin, if you want to analyse just one (Data) channel use CenpA_SNAP_2024 or two data channes use EndogenousCentromere_Intensity.
+- Select the plugin from the Plugins drop down menu.
+If you want to analyse just one data channel use CenpA_SNAP_2024 or two data channels use EndogenousCentromere_Intensity.
 - The plugin will ask for an input folder and open all .tif or .ims files in the selected folder
 - If the opened file has 4 channels a Maximum Z-Projection is performed.
-For the first file in the folder a dialog box will appear asking for the channel number (0-3) for the Data, Reference, DAPI and other Channels.
+For the first file in the folder a dialog box will appear asking for the channel number (0-3) for the Data, Reference, DAPI and Other Channel.
 There is the option at this stage to edit the default parameter settings.
 - Default parameter settings are:
   - Square Size = 7 pixels
   - Minimum Circularity = 0.95 au